kcilc/ravioli-on-a-stick/src/content/recipes/hot-chocolate.md

 ---
 title: "Hot Chocolate"
+image: "/hot_chocolate.jpg"
+alt: "A mug with the word 'hubby' written on the side filled with hot chocolate and whipped cream."
 description: "A hot, chocolate-flavored, milk beverage.
 Even non-vegans seem to like it!"
-image: "/hot_chocolate.jpg"
-alt: "A mug with the word 'hubby' written on the side filled with hot chocolate and whipped cream."
+servings: 2
 ingredients:
     -
         name: "chocolate chips"